 Introducing a heart shaped donuts recipe, perfect for Valentine’s Day or honestly, any day!
 They’re cute bite-sized treats with a fun glaze.

-And this heart shaped donuts recipe pairs deliciously with our Strawberry & Rose Sorbet Champagne Cocktail!
+Plus, this heart shaped donuts recipe pairs deliciously with our Strawberry and Rose Sorbet Champagne Cocktail!

 Pink food coloring